gossipgirlonchain/dscvip/README.md

 - `/s/[token]` — secret signup form.
 Only valid invite tokens render the form.
 - `/admin/login` — shared-password gate for the team.
 - `/admin` — mint/revoke invite links, see the gifting list, add people manually.
+- `/radar` - reply guy for twitter and creator outreach

 ## Setup